The Fractional VP of Sales is becoming a popular and important asset for companies to get ahead in today’s competitive sales market.

-One of the primary responsibilities of a Fractional VP of Sales is to analyze the company’s current sales strategies and identify areas for improvement.
+One of the primary responsibilities of a part time Vice President of Sales is to analyze the company’s current sales strategies and identify areas for improvement.
 This involves conducting research, analyzing sales data, and working closely with other departments to develop new strategies that align with the company’s overall goals, once the shortcomings and opportunities are identified.

 The Fractional VP of Sales must also be able to refine existing sales strategies to make them more effective.
 This may involve making changes to the sales process, identifying new target markets, or coaching and training the sales team.

 Building and Mentoring Sales Teams

 Another important responsibility of a Fractional VP of Sales is to build and mentor sales teams.
 This can involve recruiting and hiring new salespeople, training them on the company’s sales processes, and providing ongoing coaching and support to help them achieve their individual or team sales targets.